SD Regent CEO Named Nebraska Commissioner Of Education

 According to a press release Friday, the Nebraska Board of Education has chosen Dr. Brian Maher as the next commissioner.

 Windy.
-Snow this evening will give way to snow showers overnight.
+Snow this evening will transition to snow showers overnight.
 Low 23F.
 Winds NW at 25 to 35 mph.
-Chance of snow 80%.
-About one inch of snow expected.
+Chance of snow 90%.
+Snow accumulations less than one inch.
 Winds could occasionally gust over 50 mph..

 Windy.
-Snow this evening will give way to snow showers overnight.
+Snow this evening will transition to snow showers overnight.
 Low 23F.
 Winds NW at 25 to 35 mph.
-Chance of snow 80%.
-About one inch of snow expected.
+Chance of snow 90%.
+Snow accumulations less than one inch.
 Winds could occasionally gust over 50 mph.

 The executive director and CEO of the South Dakota Board of Regents has been named the next Nebraska Commissioner of Education